addetz/addetz.github.io/_posts/2022-12-14-foc-emerging.markdown

 </div>

 ## Parting words
-Obviously, I'm a huge Go-lover and I believe that the language is here to stay.
+Obviously, I'm a huge Go lover ❤️ and I believe that the language is here to stay.
 It's got so many cool features the Go team do a great job to improve tooling and add new features.
 An often underrated aspect is **community**.
 I'm proud to be part of the Go community, which is inclusive and welcoming.
 I think Gophers worldwide will continue to advocate for the language and grow.

 Join the <a href="https://gophers.slack.com/" target="_blank">Gophers Slack</a>.